oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article2.md

 Without going into all features the API Gateway offers, we will create an API Gateway with a Deployment that has a single route for exposing the service offered by application *myserver*, built from the Go application sources and deployed to the compute instance.

-{% imgx aligncenter assets/way-to-go-on-oci-article-2-apigw-to-apponvm2.png 1015 177 "apigw to-apponvm2" %}
+{% imgx aligncenter assets/way-to-go-on-oci-article-2-apigw-to-apponvm2.png 1015 177 "The route on API Gateway is triggered by an incoming HTTP request and uses the backend service on the VM to get a response for the requestor" %}

 ### Create API Gateway